EvaFrossard/EvaFrossard.github.io/index.md

 Good news!
 Our detailed analysis reveals that increasing your upload frequency is more effective than reducing it. **So what does it mean to increase upload frequency ?**

-Let's get you onto a little recipe, shall we ?

 <!--
 After identifying the most influential features affecting the recovery of YouTube creators, let’s dig a bit deeper into their implications to extract actionable insights.
 Let’s focus on the most impactful feature and explore it comprehensively.